-Eating local food is by far one of the greatest pleasures of traveling.
-Yet, despite the appetizing sights and smells, lurking in the background is the desire to avoid stomach problems while traveling.
+Yet, despite the appetizing foods and aromas of regional specialties, lurking in the background is the desire to avoid an upset stomach when traveling.

-At Authentic Food Quest, we travel through food with the goal of showcasing the local and authentic dishes.
+At Authentic Food Quest, we travel through food with the goal of showcasing local and authentic dishes.
 At times, this means eating on the streets, at local markets, and trying unusual foods.

 So far, we’ve been fortunate not to experience any major stomach problems after traveling or while on the road.